Are you well? Here’s 4 wellness touchpoints for 2022.

 Reading time: two minutes.

-So, what does that flourishing look like?
+So, what does flourishing in ministry look like?
 How do you define wellness?

 It’s important to have in mind what your spiritual, emotional, physical and vocational health look like when you’re at your best.
 Otherwise, like the cat said, if you don’t know where you’re headed, any road will get you there.